cmantas/simple_log/README.md

 Basic
 ------
-simple_log can be used withoud defining a logger object.
+simple_log can be used withoud creating a logger object.

 By default it's configured in a 'DEBUG' level.

 In this case it alligns the level names

 ```python